atoft/atoft.github.io/_posts/2021-04-25-decentralised-computing-syncthing.md

 Beyond just the obvious file syncing uses, here's a couple of other ways that I use Syncthing to do things that would otherwise require online services.

 # Photo syncing
 I take photos on my phone, but I want to look at them on my computer.
 And, after having the same phone for years, its storage is always full of pictures.
-Rather than rely on Google Photos or whatever Apple provides, I make the phone's camera folder a Syncthing folder (something that the Android app will offer to do for you automatically).
+Rather than rely on a photo sharing service, I make the phone's camera folder a Syncthing folder (something that the Android app will offer to do for you automatically).

 ![Syncthing running on Android](/images/posts/syncthing/android-interface.jpg)

 Then on my desktop I can delete the ones I don't want, and move old pictures I want to save to another folder.

 # Calendar
-Who needs Google Calendar?
 I have a .ics calendar file in my Syncthing, and I can use the same calendar on my desktop and my laptop.

 ![Using a calendar synced by Syncthing in GNOME Calendar](/images/posts/syncthing/gnome-calendar.png)

 (One caveat on this one, I'm yet to find a good Android app that can edit these calendar files.
-Give me a shout it you find one!)
+Give me a shout if you find one!)

 # Password manager
 This section comes with the disclaimer that I'm not a security expert. 😉

 I mentioned my password manager troubles at the start of the post.
 Instead I now have a KeePass file in my Syncthing which I use to hold my passwords.
 KeePass files are encrypted, and use both a master password and a separate private key file (which is not synced) so, even if you don't trust Syncthing (which is encrypted anyway) or the network you're using, it ought to be secure.

-Once you have it, there are nice apps on every platform (including mobile) that can use KeePass files, making it very easy to use.
+Once you have it, there are nice [apps](https://flathub.org/apps/details/org.gnome.PasswordSafe) on every platform (including mobile) that can use KeePass files, making it very easy to use.

 ![Password Safe app on GNOME desktop](/images/posts/syncthing/password-safe.png)